havardh/workflow/Readme.md

 # Workflow

-A declarative virtual windows manager with an optional React frontend and experimental Angular frontend.
+An experiment in declarative windows management with an optional [React](packages/workflow-react) frontend and an experimental [Angular](packages/workflow-angular) frontend.

 ## What does it do?